nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Use case: Delete an applicant**

+Precondition: Applicant to delete exists in HMHero.

 **MSS**

-1. User requests to list all applicants
+1. User requests to list all applicants.
-2. HMHero shows a list of applicants
+2. HMHero shows a list of applicants.
-3. User enters the command to delete a specific applicant in the list
+3. User enters the command to delete a specific applicant in the list.
-4. HMHero deletes the applicant
+4. HMHero deletes the applicant.

     Use case ends.